Azure/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Remove-AzDataBoxEdgeStorageAccountCredential.md

 ```

 ## DESCRIPTION
-The **Remove-AzDataBoxEdgeBandwidthStorageAccountCredential** cmdlet removes the storage account credential for a Data Box Edge device.
+The **Remove-AzDataBoxEdgeStorageAccountCredential** cmdlet removes the storage account credential for a Data Box Edge device.

 ## EXAMPLES